clibuilder/clibuilder/README.md

 } as CommandSpec
 ```

+It comes with a plain presenter.
-You can override the display mechanism:
+You can override it to display your cli in any way you want:

 ```ts
 import { Cli, PlainPresenter } from 'clibuilder'